 - 29.3 The City and the Union further agree that the Municipal Code and/or applicable plan documents shall be amended in accordance with the above agreement and that the Union will support such amendments. - 29.4 It is understood that in reaching this agreement, the parties have been informed by cost estimates prepared by the Police and Fire Department Retirement Plan Board's actuary, and that the actual contribution rates to reach full pre-funding of retiree healthcare will differ.
 The phase in to the ARC shall be divided in five steps (using a straight line method), each to be effective on the first pay period of the City's fiscal year in each succeeding year.
 The first increment of the phase in shall be effective on June 26, 2011.
 It is understood that because of changes resulting from future actuarial valuations, the amount of each increase may vary upward or downward.
-The City and Union agree that the Plan member cash contribution rate shall not have an incremental increase of more than 1.25% of pensionable pay in each fiscal year and the City cash contribution rate shall not have an incremental increase of more than 1.35% of pensionable pay in each fiscal year.
-For example, if the members' contribution rate is 4% of pensionable pay, the subsequent fiscal year's contribution rate for retiree healthcare cannot exceed 5.25% of pensionable pay. - 29.5 If, at any time the calculated Plan member cash retiree healthcare contributions exceed 10% of pensionable pay or the calculated City cash retiree healthcare contributions exceed 11% of pensionable pay for the City (excluding implicit subsidy), the parties shall meet and confer on how to address any retiree healthcare contributions above 10% of pensionable pay for Plan members or 11% of pensionable pay for the City in order to fund the full ARC.
+The City and Union agree that the Plan member cash contribution rate shall not have an incremental increase of more than 1.25% of pensionable pay in each fiscal year and the City cash contribution rate shall not have an incremental increase of pay in each fiscal year and the City cash contribution rate shall not have an incremental increase of pay in each fiscal year and the City cash contribution rate shall not have an incremental increase of pensionable pay in each fiscal year's contribution rate is 4% of pensionable pay, the subsequent fiscal year's contribution rate for retiree healthcare cannot exceed 5.25% of pensionable pay. - 29.5 If, at any time the calculated Plan-member cash-retiree healthcare contributions exceed 10% of pensionable pay or the calculated City cash retiree healthcare contributions exceed 11% of pensionable pay for the City (excluding implicit subsidy), the parties shall meet and confer on how to address any retiree healthcare contributions above 10% of pensionable pay for Plan members or 11% of pensionable pay for the City in order to fund the full ARC.
 Such discussions shall include alternatives to reduce retiree healthcare costs.
 If the parties are unable to agree on the manner in which to fully fund the retiree healthcare ARC (contributions exceeding 10% of pensionable pay for Plan members or 11% of pensionable pay for the City, excluding implicit subsidy), applicable impasse dispute resolution procedures shall apply.
 Nothing in this Article shall be construed to obligate Plan members to pay more than 10% of pensionable pay or the City to pay more than 11% of pensionable pay to fund retiree healthcare.

-29.6 The City will establish a qualified trust ("Trust") by July 1, 2011.
+29.6 The City-will establish a qualified trust ("Trust") by July 1, 2011.